gretoq/prompter/README.md

 ## Acknowledgments

-- The developers of Next.js, Tailwind CSS, MongoDB, Mongoose React Skeleton, React Hot Toast, SWR, and React CSSTransition for providing excellent tools and libraries for web development.
+- The developers of Next.js, TypeScript, Tailwind CSS, MongoDB, Mongoose React Skeleton, React Hot Toast, SWR, and React CSSTransition for providing excellent tools and libraries for web development.
 - The open-source community for their contributions and support.